swcarpentry/sql-novice-survey/_episodes/09-create.md

 One way to do this is to delete all the records that use `'lake'` as a foreign key before deleting the record that uses it as a primary key.
-If our database manager supports it, we can automate this using [cascading delete]({{ site.github.url }}/reference.html#cascading-delete).
+If our database engine supports it, we can automate this using [cascading delete]({{ site.github.url }}/reference.html#cascading-delete).
 However,